Near Linear Time Approximation Schemes for Uncapacitated and Capacitated b--Matching Problems in Nonbipartite Graphs: Introduction

-} where the set constraints are for every subset $U$ and every subset $F$ of the cut defined by $U$.
-Expressing the dual of this formulation is already nontrivial, let alone any combinatorial manipulation.
-The second formulation for capacitated $b$--matching \cite[Theorem~32.4,page 567]{Schrijver03} corresponds to subdividing each edge $e=(i,j)$ to introduce two new vertices $p_{ei}$ and $p_{ej}$ and creating three edges, as shown in the example below (ignoring the weights)
+Expressing the dual of \ref{lpbm-crazy} is already nontrivial, let alone any combinatorial manipulation.
+The second approach corresponds to compressed representations introduced in \cite{Gabow83}, see also \cite[Theorem~32.4,page 567]{Schrijver03}.
+It corresponds to subdividing each edge $e=(i,j)$ to introduce two new vertices $p_{ei}$ and $p_{ej}$ and creating three edges, where $b_{p_{ei}}=c_{ij}$ as shown in the example below.
+There are no capacities on edges but we are constrained to {\em always} saturate the newly created vertices $p_{ei},p_{ej}$ for every edge $(i,j)$, i.e., {